challyed/comp120-echalumeau/notuber/README.md

 This took more then 6 hours
 big issues with understanding class backs and functions within functions FINALLY
+Note
+Taking the extra time on lab 10 to figure out the last two parts
 ### Review of directons and points
 - (1 point) README DONE
 - (1 point) Determine and mark your location on the map DOne